shaf712/React-Tutorials/README.md

-# React-Tutorials
+# ReactJS-Tutorials
-Based on the React Playlists from Pluralsight
+Based on the ReactJS Playlists from Pluralsight by Samer Buna